 Students who write a final paper as part of the study programme must submit the paper digitally, as one document, to enable its filing in one or more digital knowledge bank(s).
 On submission of the final paper, students must also attach the signed 'Permission form for the filing and making available of a final paper in a digital knowledge bank'.
-With this form, students give their permission for the final paper to be entered in the knowledge bank and for it to be made available to potential users at the university of applied sciences and elsewhere.
+With this form, students give their permission for the final paper to be entered in the Knowledge bank and for it to be made available to potential users at the university of applied sciences and elsewhere

-On submission of the digital final paper, the student and / or client and / or internship organisation may indicate their objection to inclusion of the final paper in the databank.
+On submission of the digital final paper, the student and / or client and / or organisation offering the internship may indicate their objection to the final paper being entered in the databank.